-THIS IS VERY IMPORTANT: If you do not temper 410 stainless steel long enough it can be very brittle while still having a hardness that looks ok, I do NOT recommend a water quench, it only adds to the stresses that you'll need to relieved during the tempering step.
+THIS IS VERY IMPORTANT: If you do not temper 410 stainless steel long enough after a water quench it can be very brittle while still having a hardness that looks ok, I do NOT recommend a water quench, it only adds to the stresses that you'll need to relieved during the tempering step.
 An air quench is safer and easier.
 I'm not sure if there is any point to oil quenching plates as an air quench seems to work very well and gets the plates to full hardness.

 420A Stainless Steel

 This is a higher carbon version of 410 stainless steel with 0.15-0.25% carbon.
 This material seems to be readily available in the Ukraine and Russia, but in the USA it only seems to be available if you are buying a truck load at a time.